Takashiidobe/notes/src/til/rsync-to-remote-server.md

 ---
-title: "Rsync to remote server"
+title: Rsync to Remote Server
+date created: Friday, May 12th 2023, 5:07:55 pm
+date modified: Friday, November 8th 2024, 10:24:45 pm
 ---

-# Rsync to remote server
+# Rsync to Remote Server

 You may want to sync a remote with a your local computer.
 This happens a lot when working on a VM.